HowDoIGitHelp/CMSC23MDNotes/mdNotes/Logic_Programming_Paradigm.md

 > 0 is an integer.

-> the successor of an integer, denoted by s(n) is also an integer.
+> The successor of an integer, denoted by s(n) is also an integer.

 You can represent these axioms as a knowledge base: